Agnes-99/Online-Code-Editor/README.md

 ---
 UNDER DEVELOPMENT

 A simple and fun **online code editor** built with **React** and **Monaco Editor**.
-Write and run JavaScript code directly in your browser. 🎉 Perfect for learning, experimenting, and testing out your code in real-time.
+Write and run JavaScript code directly in your browser. 🎉 Perfect for learning, experimenting and testing out your code in real-time.

 ---